Timelapse by Myles Zhang

-The finished exhibit will be on display from May 15 through September 27, 2019.
-We are making the case for preserving the buildings on this site and integrating them into the redevelopment of the surrounding – and largely blighted – neighborhood.
-The hope is that, by presenting this jail’s history in a public space where thousands will see it – we can build calls for preservation and the political support needed to pledge funds to stabilize the site.
+The finished exhibit was on display from May 15 through September 27, 2019.
+The exhibit makes the case for preserving the buildings and integrating them into the redevelopment of the surrounding area.
+The hope is that, by presenting this jail’s history in a public space where several thousand people viewed it per week, historians can build support for the jail’s reuse.
+Over the next year, an architecture studio at the New Jersey Institute of Technology’s College of Architecture and Design is conducting further site studies.
 Before any work begins, the next immediate step is to remove all debris, trim destructive foliage, and secure the site from trespassers.
-These actions will buy time while city government determines the logistics of a full-scale redevelopment effort.
+These actions will buy time while the city government and the other stakeholders determine the logistics of a full-scale redevelopment effort.

 My interest in prisons drew me to this project.
 This jail’s architect was John Haviland, who was a disciple of prison reformers John Howard and Jeremy Bentham.
 In my MPhil thesis research about Philadelphia’s Eastern State Penitentiary, I developed my exhibit research by looking at the social and historical context of John Haviland and early prisons.
 As I describe, Eastern State began as a semi-utopian project in the 1830s but devolved by the 1960s into a tool of control social and a symbol of urban unrest.

 Curated by Myles Zhang

 Link to full credits

 Ellen Quinn (design adviser)